 Form а strong relationship with few temporary а employment firms.
 Make sure thev know your personnel needs.
 Make sure you know how they hire, train. compensate manage and their employees.
-If you a downsizing, face they can help find work for displaced employees.
+If you face a downsizing, they can help find work for displaced employees.